William Mitchell College of Law, J.D., Summa Cum Laude

 - U.S. District Court District of Minnesota

-Danielle Fitzsimmons is a member of the Employment, Benefits and Labor section and practices principally in the areas of:
+Danielle Fitzsimmons is a member of the Employment, Benefits and Labor section and co-chair of the firm’s Recruiting Committee.
+She practices principally in the areas of:

 - Employment litigation